Maximizing PCB Cooling with Best Design Practices for Surface Mount Heat Sinks

 Just How Important Are Heat Sinks?

-As you know, an SMT heat sink is not affected by the normal soldering and reflow processes used in producing semiconductor circuits, and they are unique because they remove heat through conduction.
-Additionally, the raised up wings of the SMT heat sink create more surface area to help with the power dissipation with the heat into the air.
+As you know, an SMT heat sink is not affected by the normal soldering and reflow processes used in producing semiconductor circuits, and they are unique because they remove heat through thermal conductivity.
+Additionally, the raised up wings of the SMT heat sink create more surface area to help with the power dissipation with the temperature rise in the air.

 How to Select the Correct SMT Heat Sink

-Fin configuration: The geometry and layout of fins are important factors in dissipating heat.
+Fin configuration: The geometry and layout of fins are important factors in heat dissipation.
 For example, cross-cutting fins into short sections improves heat transfer at the fin surface (especially in cases with airflow from unpredictable directions).
 Augmented fins can also optimize heat transfer through the curvature of metal in relation to the air.
 Thermal resistance decreases with the more fins used.

 Heat sink height: The height of your fins is also important in dissipating heat on your board.
 Thermal resistance decreases with increasing fin height.
 However, at some point there may be a tradeoff where a shorter fin is preferred to accommodate some other aspect of the design.